2019 Northern British Columbia murders: Manhunt

-On August 7, RCMP in northern Manitoba reported that they believed they (accompanied by Fox Lake Cree Nation member Billy Beardy) found the bodies of the fugitives in thick bush close to the Nelson River, about 1 km west of where the damaged rowboat was found.
+On August 7, RCMP in northern Manitoba reported that they believed they found the bodies of the fugitives in thick bush close to the Nelson River, about 1 km west of where the damaged rowboat was found.
 By August 12, an autopsy report from Winnipeg confirmed that the two bodies found belonged to the wanted suspects and that they died of self-inflicted gunshot wounds.
 The pair recorded a series of videos prior to committing suicide, in which they confessed to the murders.
 They gave no motive and expressed no remorse for the killings.

 Response

-Canadian Armed Forces

 On July 26, a formal request from RCMP commissioner Brenda Lucki was approved by Minister of Public Safety Ralph Goodale and Defense Minister Harjit Sajjan for assistance in locating the perpetrators.
 By July 27, an RCAF 435 Transport and Rescue Squadron CC-130H Hercules aircraft was deployed from Winnipeg for aerial reconnaissance to the Gillam area, while following RCMP requests.
 The aircraft utilized its thermal imaging equipment in the search, with negative results.

-Assembly of Manitoba Chiefs

 On July 27, 2019, an Indigenous-led neighbourhood watch group arrived in Gillam at the request of the Assembly of Manitoba Chiefs.
 They offered volunteer support and services to the residents of the town, amid the high-risk manhunt in the area.

-Social media

 The manhunt sparked the creation of Facebook groups theorizing the suspects' next moves.
 It also caused online trolls to emerge, tease the police and encourage the suspects in evading search efforts; one of those went by the alias Thomasabrahamutoyo and alleged that the suspects were his friends and taunted that they are "smarter than you think".

-Misconception

-Highway of Tears

-The initial reports of the murders in northern British Columbia prompted confusion among some foreign media outlets.
-The locations of the murders were incorrectly identified as taking place on or near the infamous Highway of Tears.
-The stretch of highway is known for its decades-long unsolved murders and disappearances of indigenous women.